Ernest-Yoyowah/software-engineering-journey/collge_major/3rd-year/semester-1/requirements-analysis-and-specifications/notes/mid-sem.md

-# Software Development Questions and Answers
+# Requirements Gathering and Specification - Mid Sem Questions and Answers

 ### 1. What is the purpose of the Delivery phase in software development?